-b>Published in the Official Gazette, LEGISLATIVE DECREE 10 March 2023, no. 24 on Whistleblowing, implementing Directive (EU) 2019/1937 of the European Parliament and of the Council of 23 October 2019 on the protection of persons who report breaches of Union law.
+In the Gazette the LEGISLATIVE DECREE of 10 March 2023, no. 24 on Whistleblowing implementing Directive (EU) 2019/1937 of the European Parliament and of the Council of 23 October 2019, concerning the protection of individuals reporting breaches of Union law.
+The Decree also contains provisions concerning the protection of people reporting violations of national regulatory provisions.
+Effective from 30 March 2023 and will apply from 15 July 2023, except for the specific regulations provided for private sector entities.

-What is Whistleblowing?
+What is Whistleblowing

 Whistleblowing and European Legislation

-The Directive establishes rules and procedures to ensure effective protection of whistleblowers regarding information acquired in a professional context about breaches of EU law in key sectors.
+The reference legislation for Whistleblowing is primarily Directive (EU) 2019/1937 of the European Parliament and of the Council of 23 October 2019, concerning the protection of persons reporting violations of Union law.
+It establishes rules and procedures to ensure effective protection of whistleblowers for information obtained in a professional context regarding breaches of Union law in key sectors.

 Whistleblowing and Italian Legislation